sbaik97/Weather_Analysis/README.md

 - Google marker_layer map with pop-up box marker ![WeatherPy_vacation_map.png.png](/Weather_Database/WeatherPy_vacation_map.png)

 - **Conclusion II:**
- * The hotel name is retrieved and added to the DataFrame, and the rows that don’t have a hotel name are dropped and exported as a CSV file.
+ * The hotel name is retrieved and added to the DataFrame, and the rows that don’t have a hotel name are dropped and exported as a CSV file [WeatherPy_vacation.csv](/Weather_Database/WeatherPy_vacation.csv).
- * A marker layer map with pop-up markers for the cities in the vacation DataFrame is created with the following information: City Name, Country code, Current weather description with the maximum temperature.
+ * A marker layer map with pop-up markers for the cities in the vacation DataFrame is created with the following information: City Name, Country code, Current weather description with the maximum temperature [WeatherPy_vacation_map.png.png](/Weather_Database/WeatherPy_vacation_map.png).

 ### 3. Create a Travel Itinerary with a Corresponding Map